Plymouth Cruising Guide

 Bantham Beach

-If you head further east from Erme Estuary you’ll reach Bigbury Bay, home of Bantham Beach.
-This beautiful expanse of sand offers lots of space for seaside fun and will keep the family entertained for hours.
+If you head further east from the Erme Estuary you’ll reach Bigbury Bay, home of Bantham Beach.
+This beautiful expanse of sand offers lots of space for seaside fun and will keep the whole family entertained.
 It’s also a popular surf spot and board hire is available locally.
-At low tide you can explore a maze of rock pools heated up by the day’s sun, or if you fancy venturing further ashore, there are some lovely coastal footpaths to navigate.
-At the end of a busy day exploring and playing, why not head to the Sloop Inn for some hearty pub grub and, if you’re lucky, enjoy a spectacular sunset over the ocean.
+At low tide you can explore a maze of rock pools heated up by the day’s sun, or if you fancy venturing further afield on the shore, there are some lovely coastal footpaths to navigate.

 Burgh Island